ModelEarth/machine-learning/file_generation/README.md

 To get the county-level files for the states, first run ‘concat_counties_US.py’ for each NAICS length (done individually since length 6 is quite slow).

+TO DO: Add a loop from 2 to 6.
+Clear file_generation/country before testing.

 	python3 concat_states_US.py

-then run ‘add_population_US.py’ for each NAICS length.
+Then run ‘add_population_US.py’ for each NAICS length (change length manually from 2 to 6 in file)

+add_population_US.py

 Now you will have the county-level data for all the US.
 Run ‘split_US_data.py’ to have the data split into separate files and organized by state.
 This will be slow for the NAICS codes of length 6.<!--John is working on optimization tricks to improve the running time.-->